MarcoFernandez14/bikesharing/README.md

 During weekdays, the bikes are requested the most during rush hours (around 8am and 5pm).
 This could potentially indicate that bikes are used  mainly by locals to go to work.

 ![Trips by gender (weekday per hour)](https://github.com/MarcoFernandez14/bikesharing/blob/main/Resources/Trips%20by%20Gender%20(Weekday%20per%20Hour).png)
-The gender breakdown doesn't change the general conclusion (previous slide) in terms of bikes being used manily during rush hours.
+The gender breakdown doesn't change the general conclusion (previous slide) in terms of bikes being used mainly during rush hours.

 ![Trips by gender by weekday)](https://github.com/MarcoFernandez14/bikesharing/blob/main/Resources/User%20Trips%20by%20Gender%20by%20Weekday.png)
 The male subscribers are the main users of the bikes and specially during weekdays.

 ## Summary

-There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)
+The analysis outcome suggests that the bikesharing service in New York City is very popular specially between men riders and during weekdays rush hours.
+Additionally, I would also explore:
+* Men vs Women usage.
+This way we could better understand the usage difference by in gender.
+I would display the bikesharing usage by gender by hour of the day and by station.
+* Outliers.
+I would display each bikeid's data in points charts or box and whisker charts.
+This way we can identify problems in the data and perhaps bikes or stations sensors malfunctioning.